Table of Contents

 During the healing phase, the person should keep an eye on the recovery progress.
 If the hemorrhage does not get better or if it worsens, they should contact their doctor right away.

-If someone experiences eye irritation with their hemorrhage, the doctor might prescribe artificial tears.
+If someone experiences eye irritation with their hemorrhage, the doctor might prescribe artificial tears as subconjunctival hemorrhage eye drops.
 It is imperative to follow the usage instructions exactly to reduce the irritation.
-People should use great care when applying the eye drops and never allow the applicator to touch the eye.
+People should use great care when applying subconjunctival hemorrhage eye drops and never allow the applicator to touch the eye.

 If people start to experience pain with their hemorrhage, they should alert their doctor right away.
 This could indicate hyphema or another more serious condition.